 Key Differences Between Unicast and Multicast

 - The basic difference that distinguishes unicast from multicast is that in unicast, there is only one sender and only one receiver.
-But, in multicast there is a single sender but, multiple receiver.
+But, in multicast there is a single sender but, multiple receivers.

-- Unicast does not performs well while streaming media whereas, multicast does not perform well across large networks.
+- Unicast does not perform well while streaming media whereas, multicast does not perform well across large networks.

-- Unicast is one to one mappping whereas, multicast is one to many mapping.
+- Unicast is one to one mapping whereas, multicast is one to many mapping.